d9911/TextAnalyzerArchive/README.md

 4. Detect your browser language and system theme preference
 5. Load with appropriate language and theme
 6. Provide real-time text analysis as you type

+**Note**: If JSON files fail to load, the application will use built-in fallback data to ensure it still works.

 ### Embedding in Other Websites